Offline mode

 What Usually Helps Once the Cause Is Identified

-The good news is that most of the possible causes of painful ejaculation can be treated or managed once they are identified.
+The good news, however, is that most of the possible causes of painful ejaculation can be treated or managed once they are identified.

-If tests reveal that a man is infected with chlamydia or gonorrhea, antibiotics can cure painful ejaculation in a matter of days.
+If tests confirm that the man has contracted chlamydia or gonorrhea, antibiotics can cure the man’s painful ejaculation in just a matter of days.

-The type of prostatitis a man is experiencing can affect how it is treated.
-Antibiotics can cure bacterial prostatitis, while chronic pelvic pain syndrome can be treated using anti-inflammatory medications.
+In addition, the type of prostatitis that a man has can determine how it can be treated.
+For instance, antibiotics can cure bacterial prostatitis, while anti-inflammatory drugs can treat chronic pelvic pain syndrome.

-Physical therapy can also help relieve pelvic muscle tension.
-Physical therapy can be very effective in eliminating painful ejaculation.
+Physical therapy can also work well to alleviate the condition.
+In fact, it can be very effective in eliminating painful ejaculation.

-The key thing to keep in mind is that painful ejaculation is not usually a permanent condition.
-With the right diagnosis and treatment plan, a man can go back to normal.
+The important thing to bear in mind, however, is that painful ejaculation is not a permanent condition.
+With the right treatment strategy, a man can go back to normal.

 FAQs